Government heading for political blow from debt downgrade

 "The triple-A rating is everything.
 It is what has supported sterling from selling off over the last few years and if that were to go you would see gilt yields rising and sterling dropping like a stone," said Christian Lawrence, currency strategist at Rabobank.

-But it remains likely that it will be the political fallout that has the longer lasting effect, with the Labour Party - which leads the Conservatives by around 10 points in the polls - ready to seize on a move by the ratings agencies if it were to occur.
+But it remains likely that it will be the political fallout that has the longer lasting effect, with the opposition Labour Party - which leads Cameron's Conservatives by around 10 points in the polls - ready to seize on a move by the ratings agencies if it were to occur.

 "George Osborne is a Chancellor in the last chance saloon, Labour finance spokesman told BBC radio on Thursday.
 "His judgements have been so woeful and so wrong."